kanaria69/Mainecoco/README.md

-## I burned 2000 calories today, I left my food in the oven for too long.
+## I wish I could clean mirrors for a living.
+It's just something I can see myself doing.